qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 the 'Assigned Attributes' panel.
 Generated attributes with :ref:`vector_expressions` can also be used.

-You can move up and down any row with clic and drag, sorting how atributes are displayed.
+You can move up and down any row with click and drag, sorting how atributes are displayed.
 You can also change the label in the 'Legend' column or the attibute color by double-clicking the item.